-Revenue from our railway network usage and other transportation-related services accounted for 58.6% of our total revenue and 62.2% of our revenue from railroad businesses in 2020.
-In 2020, our revenue from railway network usage and other transportation-related services was RMB9,572.3 million, representing an decrease of 3.3% from RMB9,903.4 million in 2019.
-The decrease in the revenue from railway network usage and other transportation-related services was mainly due to (i) the decrease in the revenue from railway network usage services as a result of the impact of the COVID-19 pandemic, which caused significant reduction in the number of trains in operation and a decrease in the revenue from railway network usage; and (ii) the decrease in the revenue from railway operation services as a result of the impact of the COVID-19 pandemic, which caused reduction in the workload of railway operation services provided by us to other railway companies and resulted in a decrease in the relevant revenue, which is offset by the increase in the revenue from other services as a result of freight transportation services we began to provide for GMSR and SR.
+Revenue from our railway network usage and other transportation-related services accounted for 53.5% of our total revenue and 53.5% of our revenue from railroad businesses in 2021.
+In 2021, our revenue from railway network usage and other transportation-related services was RMB10,814.6 million, representing an increase of 13.0% from RMB9,572.3 million in 2020.
+The increase in the revenue from railway network usage and other transportation-related services was mainly because with the gradual recovery of railway passenger traffic nationwide, the workload of transportation services provided by the Company for other railway companies increased, resulting in the corresponding increase in the revenue therefrom and the Company recorded new revenue from the settlement of transportation capability guarantee charges.